 - Cheaper to install

-- Significant standby heat loss (you can reduce standby heat loss and annual operating costs by scheduling regular water heater maintenance and wrapping your water heater in an insulation blanket)
+- Significant standby heat loss (you can reduce standby heat loss and annual operating costs by scheduling regular water heater maintenance and by wrapping your water heater in an insulation blanket)

 - Not enough hot water (having to wait for hot water)